 Please take careful note that you can adopt this attitude of emotional acceptance while still working to change the things that would have otherwise triggered frustration, anxiety, unhappiness and so forth.
 So this word “acceptance” does not mean that you will do nothing about the things that you do not prefer.
 You can work on improving the conditions of your life (and also help make the world a better place) while enjoying a positive emotional state of being rather than experiencing a negative one.
 That in itself is a big improvement.

 Suppose you get a pebble in your shoe.
-You could become mildly upset, then take your shoe off and remove the pebble.
+No problem.
+Just take off your shoe and remove the pebble.
 That’s not so hard to do, right?
-You would only become upset if you did not want to deal with it at all.
-Too much of a hassle and you have other pressing things on your mind.
+But if you did not want to deal with it at all, you might become mildly upset.
 But when you are really honest, you see that it is also possible to handle this without getting upset at all.
-No need for that; just fix it with a smile and move on.
-Again, with practice, you will be able to joyfully deal with more difficult problems.
+No need for that – just fix it with a smile and move on.
+Similarly, with practice, you will be able to joyfully deal with more difficult problems.
 The key is holding a positive emotion while dealing with things you don’t want.

-It is important to understand that the permanent removal of worry, frustration, fear or any other negative emotion comes about, not by getting everything you want, but instead by changing your core beliefs that prevent peace, love and joy from naturally arising within you.
+It is important to understand that the permanent removal of worry, frustration, fear or any other negative emotion is achieved, not by getting everything you want, but instead by changing your core beliefs that prevent peace, love and joy from naturally arising within you.
 Also note that this posture of acceptance is only part of what is needed for you to have a fulfilling life.
-You were not created just to sit still in a state of peaceful acceptance.
+You were not created to just sit still in a state of peaceful acceptance.
 You are here to joyfully and fearlessly dive head first into your life in your own unique way with kindness and compassion for everyone.

 Now of course you need to pay attention to your outer conditions, make choices and interact with other people since you need to be practical and function in the world.
 This is how you take care of yourself and help others.
 So that will take a certain amount of focus.
 Let’s not overlook that.
 Yet you can use your own state of being as an indicator to help you learn if your core beliefs are wholesome and healthy for you.
 Negative emotions point to core beliefs that you might want to drop or modify.

-The link between your core beliefs and the emotions that you experience is at the beginning of the creative process.
-Let’s go into this a bit more right now.
+Your core beliefs and emotions are at the beginning of the creative process.
+Let’s look at the full process right now.